lazor-kit/lazorkit-cookbook/README.md

 This cookbook was created for the [**Superteam x LazorKit Bounty**](https://earn.superteam.fun/listing/integrate-passkey-technology-with-lazorkit-to-10x-solana-ux).

 **Deliverables:**
-- Working example repository with 3 recipes
+- Working example repository with 4 recipes
 - Step-by-step tutorials for each recipe
 - Live demo deployed on Solana Devnet
 - Custom Anchor program for subscription billing
+- Raydium DEX integration for gasless token swaps

 ---